miguelangel43/IDB-Notes/script.md

 Three main principles must be followed:

 1. **Write-Ahead-Logging** (to ensure Atomicity and Durability)Must force the log record for an update before the corresponding data page gets to disk.
-Must write all log records for a transaction before commit
+Must write all log records for a transaction before commit.
 2. **Repeat History During Redo**: repeat ALL actions of the DBMS before a crash, restoring the exact state at the time of the crash.
 3. **Log Changes During Undo**: changes made to the database while undoing a transaction are logged to ensure such an action is not repeated in the event of repeated failures/restarts.
 This information is written into the log in Compensation Log Records (CLRs).